MiguelGP-13/Projects-RAG/README.md

   Add tick/cross to questions

-When chat answers, it deletes the question and appears strangely
+When chat answers, it deletes the question and appears strangely => Only sometimes?

-Fix checking if chat exists when selecting chat
+Fix checking if chat exists when selecting chat => For development mainly

-when uploading various files, only one appears in the page, unless you refresh